PseudoDevs/IamGhost/bbmd3.md

-Last updated: 2024-04-07 06:43:35
+Last updated: 2024-04-07 06:44:11
-Random Quote: Lucas: "Do you think she's acting weird?"Dustin: "You're asking if the weirdo is acting weird?" - Dustin Henderson
+Random Quote: A sorcerer is a wizard without a hat. - Sam Wilson